mehulsr/EngineeringProjects/README.md

 # EngineeringProjects
-This portal allows engineering students to share ideas about projects that can be done during their school.
+This portal allows engineering students to share ideas about projects that can be done during their school time.

-This projet is inspired by the awesome-conferences project by ____
+This projet is inspired by the awesome-conferences project by @RichardLitt and O-Reilly conferences by @Stephn-R.

-It lists projects undertaken by engineering students, to add to the curriculum.
+It compiles a list of projects undertaken by engineering students.
-The aim is to help new students, in terms of project ideas and their implementation.
+The aim is to help new students, with project ideas and their implementation as well as the possibility of guidance or assistance/advice
-It also provides a platform to help students get guidance or assistance/advice